 On March 10, 1709, German botanist, zoologist, physician and explorer Georg Wilhelm Steller was born.
 He joined the Russian explorer Vitus Bering on his second expedition to Kamchatka and Alaska, where he discovered numerous new species, as e.g. the Steller‘s sea cow that was named after him.

-Georg Wilhelm Stöller was born and grew up in Windsheim, Germany.
-Due to his father being a protestant church organist, Steller early decided to begin studying theology in Wittenberg, but after some time his interest in medicine and nature science grew so much that he decided to fully dedicate his student life to medicine, graduating at ‘Obercollegium medicum’ at Berlin in 1734.
+Steller was born as Georg Wilhelm Stöller and grew up in Windsheim, near Nuremberg in Germany, son to a Lutheran cantor named Johann Jakob Stöhler.
+Due to his father being a protestant church organist, Stöller early decided to begin studying theology in Wittenberg, but after some time his interest in medicine and nature science grew so much that he decided to fully dedicate his student life to medicine, graduating at ‘Obercollegium medicum’ at Berlin in 1734.

 The explorers’ ship reached Kayak Island near Alaska’s dry land, where Steller was able to document (due to time issues) a rather small catalog of discovered plants.
 The crew then managed to arrive a piece of land, that is now called Bering Island, where the head of the exploration, Vitus Bering passed away.
 Since their ship had to be fixed in order to return home, Steller took his time to explore the island resulting in the discovery of the famous and now extinct sea cow, named after Steller.
 In 1744, Steller began his journey home, passing away in November 1746 in Tyumen.